 Whoever can follow what I’m doing will notice that I dedicate a lot of photographic space to the photos of the ceremony, religious or civil.

 That’s due to two reasons.
 One is because the ceremony is, as the name implies, the strong value of the wedding day.
-The couple prepares, hair dress, makeup, dresses and dedicate a lot of time to find the small details that make a difference, from the bouquet to the shoes, to be, as they say in French, ravissant, wonderful and feel the value that, for them, has the ceremony of theirs marriage.
+The couple prepares, hair dress, makeup, and dresses and dedicates a lot of time to finding the small details that make a difference, from the bouquet to the shoes, to be, as they say in French, ravissant, wonderful, and feel the value that, for them, has the ceremony of their marriage.
 Another is because, in fact, everything that happens before and after is because of the existence of that ritual.
 Effectively the couple is husband and wife only after the famous yes.

 That’s what I did, too, at Joana and Bruno’s wedding at Plaza Ribeiro Telles.
 The rainy day and low luminous intensity within the church gave me a gentle, almost ethereal, light, which I took advantage of and I think I had succeeded in transmitting that.
 It was a day of great photographic involvement and great satisfaction for the conviviality that I witnessed throughout the day.
 That is being a wedding photographer.